 "How am I still single," I wondered.
 "Yet that guy's in a relationship!
 Especially with her?"
 After my initial disgust, I'd make a checklist to compare me and the other guy, choosing categories that weighted towards my strengths and his weaknesses.
 The results always came back the same: another guy that I should have been married before.
 As I went through my twenties and attended wedding after wedding, I struggled at times; why them and not me?

 "Justin, you're so old."
 I said to my older brother, "I can't believe that it took you until 28 to get married."
 I was 22 at the time, confident that someone like me would be married by 25 at the latest.
-"Be careful, Luke," my dad warned from the next room, "You don't know how old you'll be when you get married."
+"Be careful, Luke," my Dad warned from the next room, "You don't know how old you'll be when you get married."
 Hmmph, I wasn't worried, certain that my success in other areas of life would carry over to finding a spouse.

 This mindset is common today, and it pervades the attitudes of young people in our culture.
 I'll call it a relationship by works mentality: if you put in enough work to become the type of person who fits someone else's dreams, you'll be guaranteed a relationship.
 So young adults spend their twenties and thirties devoted to self-improvement, using exercise, work, travel, clothing, and social media to create enough social capital to warrant the right to marry another similarly desirable person.
-We think that if we're polished, smart, and attractive, then your dream relationship can't be too far behind.
+We think that if we're polished, smart, and attractive, then our dream relationship can't be too far behind.

 You to Yourself: What's wrong with me?
 Why is everybody else getting married and I'm not!
 I guess I really am too short/tall/fat/skinny/ugly/awkward/loud/shy/annoying/poor to ever expect someone to like me.
 I feel like such a failure, and the fact that I'm still single proves it.
 But maybe if I work on those things that my ex critiqued me on, I might be good enough for someone else.

 In our my-works-merit-a-relationship mindset, we get angry at God when we feel we've fulfilled our part of the deal but He hasn't give us what we deserve.
-So we pull our list of moral performance, and wave it in front of God to remind Him of everything we've done, while simultaneously wallowing in discouragement and inadequacy.
+So we pull our moral resumé and wave it in front of God to remind Him of everything we've done, while simultaneously wallowing in discouragement and inadequacy.
 You take your singleness as proof that not only can you not trust God, but you're also too broken and flawed to be loved by anyone.

 I went through most of my twenties under that perspective, working harder and harder, yet feeling more imperfect than ever, continually frustrated that God wasn't keeping His end of our deal.
-But then He opened my eyes to a startling truth: that just like salvation, relationships are only by grace alone.
+But then He opened my eyes to a startling truth: that just like salvation, relationships are only by grace.
 A relationship isn't a reward for being the right kind of person or a sign that you've been good enough, but rather an undeserved gift from God because of His love for you.